 This Fresh Farmers Market Bruschetta is one of my all time favorites to make and lead cooking demonstrations on.
 With light ingredients and bright flavor, this is the perfect recipe for a hot summer day.
 The best part is you can typically find everything you need for the recipe straight from the farmers market.

-Build your own bruschetta
+Customize your healthy bruschetta

 This Fresh Farmers Market Bruschetta is super versatile.
 Change it to fit your dietary preferences or the occasion at hand.

 - Swap out the crostini and spoon veggies and cheese over a lettuce cup for a lower carbohydrate and gluten-free option.

 - Skip the chèvre or goat cheese all together for a dairy-free and vegan option.

 - Toss the bruschetta veggie mixture with mixed greens from the market for a delicious salad entree.

 - Throw in whatever veggies are available at the market depending on the time of year.
 Aim for about 6 cups of diced veggies tossed in the lemon juice, thyme, and olive oil.